-As the body ages, it’s only natural that some of its processes should break down.
-Humans become clumsier, stiffer, their reaction times slower, their senses duller.
-This is often due to the fact that nerves in the extremities grow less sensitive over time, transmitting messages to the brain more slowly and feeling less acutely – a condition known as peripheral neuropathy or simply neuropathy.
+As the body ages, some of its processes gradually break down.
+This is often due to the fact that nerves in our extremities grow less sensitive over time, transmitting messages to the brain more slowly and feeling less acutely – a condition known as peripheral neuropathy or simply neuropathy.

 The good news?
 Neuropathy may have a cure, or at least a solid treatment, on the horizon.
 Stem cells show great promise for a wide variety of conditions, and nerve damage is the latest of these.
-To see how it can help, it’s important to understand what stem cell treatment is, what neuropathy is and what causes it, and how the former can address the latter.
+To see how it can help, it’s important to understand what stem cell treatment is, what neuropathy is and how it could potentially be remedied.

 In this article: